Amalda/GettingandCleaningData/UCI HAR Code Book.md

 3. Reads activity_labels.txt and applies descriptive activity names to name activities in the data set:

-	- WALKING
+	- walking
- 	- WALKING UPSTAIRS
+ 	- walking upstairs
-	- WALKING DOWNSTRAIRS
+	- walking downstairs
-	- SITTING
+	- sitting
-	- STANDING
+	- standing
-	- LAYING
+	- laying

 4. Labels the data set with descriptive names appropriately;
 	- underscores and brackets () are removed.
-Then it merges the 10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs into a 10299x68 data frame.
+	- all feature names (attributes) and activity names are converted to lower case Then it merges the 10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs into a 10299x68 data frame.
 The result will be exposed into a file named: cleanData.txt